vudayani/spring-ai-llm-demo/blog.md

 - **Weather:** Check the weather forecast, especially for mountain excursions, and dress in layers as conditions can change rapidly.
 - **Language:** While German is the primary language in Lucerne, English is widely spoken, especially in tourist areas.

 Enjoy your trip to Switzerland!
-If you have any further questions or need adjustments to this itinerary, feel free to ask.,
+If you have any further questions or need adjustments to this itinerary, feel free to ask.",
     "evalResponse": {
         "score": "0.9977022630179773",
         "reason": "The output includes a detailed 2-day itinerary with a sequence of must-visit places and their operating hours.
 It provides accommodation suggestions, such as Hotel des Balances and Hotel Schweizerhof Luzern, and recommends dining venues like Restaurant Fritschi and Zunfthausrestaurant Pfistern that offer Swiss cuisine."